mkp170791/numpy/doc/source/user/basics.io.genfromtxt.rst

 Defining the input
 ==================

-The only mandatory argument of :func:`~numpy.genfromtxt` is the source of the data.
+The only mandatory argument of :func:`~numpy_demo.genfromtxt` is the source of the data.
 It can be a string, a list of strings, a generator or an open file-like object with a :meth:`read` method, for example, a file or :class:`io.StringIO` object.
 If a single string is provided, it is assumed